City Walks Through Italy: Your Guide to 20 Must-See Destinations

 16. Alberobello, Puglia

-Alberobello in Italian means beautiful tree, and when you visit this small town, it is certainly beautiful but also unique.
+Alberobello in Italian means beautiful tree; when you visit this small town, it is beautiful but unique.

-The town of Alberobello, in the Puglia region of southern Italy, is famous for its unique trullo buildings.
-Dry stone huts with whitewashed walls and cone-shaped roofs.
+Alberobello, in the Puglia region of southern Italy, is famous for its unique trullo buildings—dry stone huts with whitewashed walls and cone-shaped roofs.

 You can wander the narrow streets in this area with many Trulli now retail outlets and some offering accommodation for travellers.